dswaby/swabcast-webapp/README.md

 this will install all dependancies

-To generate the project files and run test server run
+Default `grunt` task will compile coffescript/sass, generate sass sourcemaps, start express server, run mocha tests, and watch files.
+Just run

-`grunt`
+If you get an error about not being able to connect to mongodb, make sure its installed run `mongod` and then restart `grunt` task

 configured grunt tasks
 ```